ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 scp simple_api lward@lward-0.alpha.lanecloud.wtf:/home/lward/simple_api
 ```

-### Copy the SystemD Unit File on to Your Linux Server
+### Copy the SystemD Unit File onto Your Linux Server

 Again, run this command from your local machine, replacing the stuff in brackets with *your stuff*: